Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 Nusa Penida road trip

-That Nusa Penida is the nemesis of Bali, is also just so evident when you first cast your sight on it.
+That Nusa Penida is the nemesis of Bali is also just so evident when you first cast your sight on it.

 3 – The seaweed farming in Nusa Penida

-Broken Beach Nusa Penida
+best Nusa Penida

 Broken Beach

-Almost 900 families, or a total of about 2,700 people participate in this industry on Nusa Penida.
-The beach-dried product is sent by boat to the mainland and exported from there, either to Japan or to Denmark for processing into Agar or Carrageenan.
+Almost 900 families, or a total of about 2,700 people, participate in this industry on Nusa Penida.
+The beach-dried product is sent by boat to the mainland and exported from there, either to Japan or to Denmark, for processing into Agar or Carrageenan.

 4 – The rarest bird in the world, the Bali Starling

-In 2006 all 35 villages (now 41 villages) agreed to make bird protection part of their traditional regulations (โ€œawig-awigโ€).
-Since then, the FNPF has rehabilitated and released various Indonesian birds, most notably the critically endangered Bali starling which is endemic to Bali but whose numbers in the wild had declined to less than 10 in 2005.
+Since then, the FNPF has rehabilitated and released various Indonesian birds, most notably the critically endangered Bali starling, which is endemic to Bali but had declined to fewer than 10 in the wild in 2005.

 After a two-year program by FNPF in which 64 cage-bred birds were rehabilitated and released onto Nusa Penida, their number had increased to over 100 in 2009.
-Other released birds include theย Java sparrow,ย Mitchell’s lorikeet, andย sulfur crested cockatoo.
+Other released birds include the Java sparrow, Mitchell’s lorikeet, and sulfur-crested cockatoo.

-It is possible to join a volunteering program with the FNPF, we’ll talk about that later, in the “Things to do in Nusa Penida” section.
+It is possible to join a volunteering program with the FNPF.
+We’ll talk about that later, in the “Things to do in Nusa Penida” section.

 5 – Public Gamelan Orchestras